bomaidea/courses/course0-shell/course0.md

 command [<parameters> [<parameters> [...]]]
 ```

 If you insert an `#` all the following code will never be executed.
+This practice is called comment
+a line, is used for inser a comment in between your lines of code or commands.

 ## set 1 - file system